 The following discounts apply for early payment:

 Unpaid taxes become delinquent on April 1st of the following year.
-For example, unpaid 2015 property taxes became delinquent on April 1, 2016.
+For example, unpaid 2022 property taxes become delinquent on April 1, 2023.
 Failure to pay property taxes can result in the loss of the property.

 If you received a real estate tax bill for a property you no longer own, please forward the bill to the new owner or return it to our office.
 If you received a tangible personal property tax bill for property you no longer own, but you did own on January 1st of the year on the tax bill, you are still responsible for paying the tax.
 If you did not own the tangible personal property on or after January 1st of the year on the bill, you need to contact the Property Appraiser immediately at 941.861.8200 or PA@SC-PA.com.